Discover opportunities months before the RFP drops

 Board meetings and strategic plans from New Mexico Environment Department

-The board will conduct a regular meeting and a public hearing regarding proposed amendments to 7.6.2 NMAC concerning food service and food processing regulations.
+The board scheduled a meeting to deliberate on proposed amendments to 7.6.2 NMAC concerning food service and food processing regulations.

 Extracted from official board minutes, strategic plans, and video transcripts.